 Beginning in 2018, CLFS payment rates are not updated annually based on inflation.
-Instead, for most services, payment rates will be in effect for three years, after which CMS will institute revised payment rates based on new data collected from laboratories.
+Instead, for most services, payment rates will be in effect for three years, after which CMS will institute revised payment rates based on new data collected from laboratories.3

-- Beginning in 2014, payments for many laboratory tests provided in hospital outpatient departments are packaged with an associated visit or procedure and are no longer paid separately under the CLFS. - 2 Boards of Trustees, Federal Hospital Insurance and Federal Supplementary Medical Insurance Trust Funds.
-2020.
-2020 annual report of the Boards of Trustees of the Federal Hospital Insurance and Federal Supplementary Insurance Trust Funds.
-Washington, DC: Boards of Trustees. - 3 A laboratory meets the low expenditure threshold if it receives at least \$12,500 in Medicare revenues from the CLFS during the data collection period.
+- Boards of Trustees, Federal Hospital Insurance and Federal Supplementary Medical Insurance Trust Funds.
+2022.
+2022 annual report of the Boards of Trustees of the Federal Hospital Insurance and Federal Supplementary Insurance Trust Funds.
+Washington, DC: Boards of Trustees. - 2 A laboratory meets the low expenditure threshold if it receives at least \$12,500 in Medicare revenues from the CLFS during the data collection period.
 A hospital outreach laboratory does not need to bill under its own NPI to be considered an applicable laboratory.
-Instead, such laboratories can be identified based on their billings under the CMS-1450 14x type of bill. - 4 The first round of data reporting occurred in 2017.
-The next round was scheduled for 2020 but has been delayed until 2022.
+Instead, such laboratories can be identified based on their billings under the CMS-1450 14x type of bill. - 3 The next round of data collection is scheduled for 2023.